Please provide your zip code to see plans in your area.

 Numerous factors have affected premiums over the years, including the risk corridor shortfalls, the end of the ACA’s reinsurance program after 2016, the repeal of the individual mandate at the end of 2018 (and public perception that it wasn’t being enforced before that), the expansion of short-term plans, whether or not a state has expanded Medicaid, and overall utilization of health care.
 Here’s a look at how premiums (before subsidies are applied) in Michigan’s individual market have changed over the years.

-2017: The overall average rate increase in Michigan’s individual market was 16.7 percent for 2017 (including carriers that only offer off-exchange plans), the average benchmark plan premium (second-lowest-cost silver plan) is just 7 percent higher in 2017 than it was for 2016 in Michigan.
+2017: Average rate increas of 16.7%.
+The overall average rate increase in Michigan’s individual market was 16.7% for 2017 (including carriers that only offer off-exchange plans).
+But the average benchmark plan premium (second-lowest-cost silver plan) was just 7% higher in 2017 than it was for 2016 in Michigan.
 The state is one of only nine that had single-digit increases in their average benchmark plan premiums for 2017.
 Subsidies are based on the cost of the benchmark plan, so they rose modestly in 2017 in Michigan.

-2018: Due to the uncertainty over whether cost-sharing reductions (CSR) would be funded in 2018, the Michigan Department of Insurance required insurers to file two sets of rates for 2018 — one that assumed that cost-sharing reductions would be funded, and one that assumed they wouldn’t.
+2018: Average rate increase of 25.5%.
+Due to the uncertainty over whether cost-sharing reductions (CSR) would be funded in 2018, the Michigan Department of Insurance required insurers to file two sets of rates for 2018 — one that assumed that cost-sharing reductions would be funded, and one that assumed they wouldn’t.
 Ultimately, the Trump administration cut off funding for CSR in October 2017, and insurers implemented the rates based on that scenario, with the cost of CSR added to silver plan premiums.

-That amounted to a weighted average rate increase of 25.5 percent, but it would have been 17.6 percent if CSR funding had not been eliminated.
+That amounted to a weighted average rate increase of 25.5%, but it would have been 17.6% if CSR funding had not been eliminated (a significant portion of this increase was due to overall market uncertainty cause by the Trump administration and GOP legislative efforts to undermine the ACA in 2017).
 The additional premium increase to cover the cost of CSR was added to silver plan premiums, and in most cases, Michigan residents were able to buy off-exchange silver plans that didn’t have the added cost of CSR built into their premiums.
 That’s useful for people who don’t get premium subsidies, but for people who do get premium subsidies, the subsidies grew significantly for 2018 to offset the higher silver plan premiums.

 Former Gov. Rick Snyder, a Republican, supported a state-run exchange for Michigan.
 However, he did not have the support of enough fellow Republicans to move ahead.